LeelaChessZero/lczero.org/content/dev/wiki/Ubuntu-16.04-MKL-Instructions.md

 ---
-title: "Ubuntu 16.04 MKL Instructions"
+title: "Ubuntu 16"
-wikiname: "Ubuntu-16.04-MKL-Instructions.md"
+wikiname: "Ubuntu-16.04-MKL-Instructions"
 ---
 Note: These instructions apply to the lczero.exe client, not lc0.exe.
 See [[lc0-transition]]